edcrewe/django-csvimport/README.rst

 --------------------

 #.
 Test with Django 5 and Python 3.12
 #.
-Incorporate messytables relevant code, 2 files, since its no longer supported for Python 3.12
+Incorporate messytables relevant code, the types.py file, since its no longer supported for Python 3.12
+#.
+Use dateparser for auto-handling a much wider range of date formats

 Version 2 - Sept 2014
 ---------------------